mosip/inji-verify/docs/InjiVerifySDK.md

 ```
 1. **OPENID4VP UI Component sends a Status update:** The Verify Backend sends a Status update to the OPENID4VP UI Component.
 At this point, the status is  something like EXPIRED or PENDING, indicating that the QR code is currently valid.

 2. **Time passes and the QR code expires:** The Verify Backend sends a Status update to the OPENID4VP UI Component.
-At this point, the status is EXPIRED, indicating that the authorization request is currently expired valid.
+At this point, the status is EXPIRED, indicating that the authorization request is currently expired.

 3. **OPENID4VP UI Component triggers the onQrCodeExpired callback:** Upon detecting the expiration, the OPENID4VP UI Component triggers a callback function onQrCodeExpired .